Bug report #20591

 It's wierd that it worked in 2.18, I'll check it, but it is also possible that in 2.18 the algorithm implementation was completely different: a lot of code has changed from 2.x to 3.x.

-#9 Updated by Nyall Dawson over 1 year ago
+#9 Updated by Nyall Dawson about 2 years ago

 Even the older python dissolve tool used the geos library to dissolve.
 Your older 2.18.15 build will be using an earlier geos version, so I suspect that something has changed within geos which is causing this error.
 Likely if you upgraded to 2.18.23, which will come with the newer geos library, you'll also see this error.